jonathanpoelen/vt-kate-syntax-highlighter/README.md

 ### Enable VtTrace

 VtTrace is a mode used to debug KF5SyntaxHighlighting syntax files more easily, it is activated with `-DBUILD_VT_TRACE=ON`.
-To display the current context, add `-DBUILD_VT_TRACE_CONTEXT=1` and make a symbolic link from `ksyntax-highlighting` to the official KF5SyntaxHighlighting sources or clone the repository directly.
+To display the current context, add `-DBUILD_VT_TRACE_CONTEXT=ON` and make a symbolic link from `ksyntax-highlighting` to the official KF5SyntaxHighlighting sources or clone the repository directly.

 ```bash
 git clone git://anongit.kde.org/syntax-highlighting ksyntax-highlighting